c-sanders/BoostAndQtThreads/README.md

 + Ascertaining the name of dependency file.

 Once a particular target file has been passed to this suffix rule, the next thing that the make utility needs to do, is to ascertain the name of the dependency file which the target file depends upon.
+The make utility accomplishes this task by getting this suffix rule to ascertain the name of the dependency file for it.

-Suffix rules aren't very powerful or clever, so all this suffix rule does is look for a dependency file whose filename is the same as the target filename, but with a filename extension of `.hpp` rather than `.moc`.
+Unfortunately however, suffix rules aren't very powerful or clever; all this suffix rule does is look for a dependency file whose filename is the same as the target filename, but with a filename extension of `.hpp` rather than `.moc`.
 For example, if this suffix rule was passed a target filename of `TestClass.moc`, then it would simply look for a dependency file whose name is `TestClass.hpp`.